ece362-purdue/f2022-public-labs/lab-4/lab_4.md

 |  10   |        R-Type        |
 |  11   | Pass Through data 2  |

 ##  Part B: Implementing the sign extender [60 Points]

 Similar to Part A, write a C-function that implements the Sign-Extender.
 It should take in the 32-bits of the instruction, and output the sign appropriate sign extended portion of the instruction.
+Use the LEGv8 instruction set's form of a sign extender.
+LEGv8 uses a type of sign extender that's a smart extender, which is just one that'c capable of both zero-extending and sign-extending based on the current case.

+As a clarification, extension is the operation where a 32-bit value is extended to a 64-bit format.
+The sign extender keeps the sign the same between the two.

 ## Some helpful hints